Southampton 0-5 Arsenal

 Attempt blocked.
 Sam McQueen (Southampton) left footed shot from the left side of the box is blocked.

-Attempt blocked.
-Jordy Clasie (Southampton) right footed shot from outside the box is blocked.
+Attempt missed.
+Jordy Clasie (Southampton) right footed shot from outside the box misses to the left following a corner.

 Corner, Southampton.
 Conceded by Ainsley Maitland-Niles.